fuzziqersoftware/newserv/README.md

 newserv has an optional HTTP server that provides a way to programmatically get data from the server in realtime.
 This is intended for use with external integrations; for example, a web site could query this API to get the current player count to display on the home page.

-The HTTP server is disabled by default, and you have to explicitly enable it in config.json if you want this functionality.
-If you enable it, make sure that the HTTP port can't be accessed from the public Internet!
-The API provides a lot of internal data about players and games, and it should only be accessed by programs that you've written or that you trust.
+The HTTP server is disabled by default, and you have to explicitly enable it in config.json if you want this functionality. **If you enable it, make sure that the HTTP port can't be accessed from the public Internet.** The API provides a lot of internal data about players and games, and it should only be accessed by programs that you've written or that you trust.

 To enable the HTTP server, add a port number in the HTTPListen list in config.json.
 The HTTP server will listen on that port.

-Currently, all endpoints only provide data (and hence are GET requests); there are no methods to make changes to the server state or take actions.
-All returned data is JSON-encoded.
+All returned data is JSON-encoded, and all request data (for POST requests) must also be JSON-encoded with the `Content-Type: application/json` header.

 The HTTP server has the following endpoints:
 * `GET /y/data/ep3-cards`: Returns the Episode 3 card definitions.
 * `GET /y/data/ep3-cards-trial`: Returns the Episode 3 Trial Edition card definitions.
 * `GET /y/data/common-tables`: Returns the parameters for generating common items (ItemPT files).
 This endpoint returns a lot of data and can be slow!